-In general, an MA recipient living in the community who is age 65 or older may have income of no more than \$990 per month.
-(This limit is \$1,335 for a couple.)
-However, individuals with incomes higher than these limits can still qualify for MA by "spending down" their income.
-Spending down means that the individual incurs medical expenses that equal or exceed the amount by which the individual's income exceeds the MA spenddown limit.
+In general, an MA recipient living in the community who is age 65 or older may have income of no more than \$1,012 per month.
+(This limit is \$1,372 for a couple.)2 However, individuals with incomes higher than these limits can still qualify for MA by "spending down" their income.
+Spending down means that the individual pays for medical expenses out-of-pocket that equal or exceed the amount by which the individual's income exceeds the MA spenddown limit.3